danhaywood/danhaywood.github.io/_posts/2008-11-20-jmock-actions-api.md

-returned an reference of type Injectable.
+returned a reference of type Injectable.
 As it is, the use of method("injectInto") is a little fragile if I were to refactor the name.